Is the New Springfield Echelon Good?

 Frequently Asked Questions

-How is the trigger performance of the Springfield Echelon?
+What are the key features of the Springfield Echelon?

-During the test, the Echelon experienced occasional magazine drops, possibly due to the ambidextrous magazine release, and one failure to feed with a hollow point round.
-Long-term durability remains unproven.
+During the test, the Springfield Echelon experienced occasional magazine drops, possibly due to holster interference with the ambidextrous magazine release, and one failure to feed with a hollow point round.
+The trigger reset was also noted as sluggish.

 Related News